Dushuai12138/RS-images-preparation/README.md

 # RS-iamge-preparation
 This repository contains codes to prepare RS images using GEE, geemap, GDAL and leafmap.
+Take LAI datasets as example.